Skip to content

 Differences from C

 Unlike C, C3 does not use type qualifiers. const exists, but is a storage class modifier, not a type qualifier.
-Instead of volatile, volatile loads and stores are used.
-Restrictions on function parameter usage are instead described by parameter preconditions.
+Instead of volatile, volatile loads and stores are used using @volatile_load and @volatile_store.
+Restrictions on function parameter usage are implemented though parameter preconditions.

-typedef has a slightly different syntax and renamed def.
+C’s typedef has a slightly different syntax and renamed alias.

-C3 also requires all function pointers to be used with a def for example:
+C3 also requires all function pointers to be used with a alias, for example:

 Callback a = null; // Ok!